WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 	- The disadvantage is that it is very specific to where you currently are in the directory strucutre, and if you move to a different location, the same command will not work.
 - You will see some examples of relative and absolute paths in later modules.
 - If you use relative paths, great, but it does require a good understanding of your directory structure and where everything is located.
-- A common error message on the command line is "file not found" and is commonly related to (1) being in the wrong directory, (2) a relative path is used in the command and because you might be in the wrong directory, the relative path is incorrect.
+- A common error message on the command line is "file not found" and is commonly related:
+     - (1) being in the wrong directory, and/or
+     - (2) a relative path is used in the command and because you might be in the wrong directory, the relative path is incorrect.
 - To avoid these problems, always knowing where you are using the "pwd" command, or checking that you have the expected files present in your working directory using "ls -lrt", is good practice.

 ---